Book your event at the Creative Alliance →

 From Weddings to Company Retreats, Creative Alliance has the space.Book your event at the Creative Alliance

 Painted screens are a unique Baltimore folk art.
-Watch a short film on the history of the painted screens and the early painted screen artists, enjoy a demonstration of the painted screen technique, and then paint paint a small screen.
-Multiple painting options are available.
+This workshop will include a short film on the history of the painted screen and the early painted screen artists, a demonstration of the painted screen technique and painting a small screen.
+Multiple painting options will be available.
 Two drinks from a selection of beer and wine are included in the workshop cost!

 About the Artist:

-In 2014, he took a class on painted screens at Common Ground on the Hill from Master Screen Painter, John Iampieri.
-From that day forward, he has been hooked on continuing the resurgence of painted screens in Baltimore.
+In 2014 he took a class in painted screens at Common Ground on the Hill from Master Screen Painter John Iampieri.
+From that day forward he has been hooked on helping in the resurgence of painted screens in his City.